vpetkov/twistr/README.md

 Installation
 ============

 The install process is very simple.
-You can either go to github.com/kiike/twistr and choose any download method, download directly via https://github.com/kiike/twistr/zipball/master.
-You can also contribute to the code by cloning the git repository.
+You can either go to github.com/kiike/twistr and choose any download method or download directly via https://github.com/kiike/twistr/zipball/master.
+You can also contribute to the code by forking the git repository and then sending pull requests.

 Usage